 - For most Departments, there are a set of selection criteria which outline the procedure by which students will be selected and the attributes that are being sought.
 Some Departments also require additional information and students are advised to contact the Department(s) directly as well as registering their choices in CamSIS.

-- Those students considering taking Part III should consult the information available on the NST website at: Structure of the Tripos: The Fourth Year and the relevant Part III site at: Course websites
+- Those students considering taking Part III should consult the information available on the NST website at: and the relevant Part III site at: Course websites

 - Students are not required to indicate any intentions with regard to Part III at this stage

 - There are two rounds of allocations; in the first round, available places are filled according to students’ first choices and the published criteria; in Departments initially oversubscribed, up to 90% of places are filled.
 College Tutorial offices will be notified of students who have not been allocated a subject and/or Department in this first round as soon as possible.
 The second round, following an opportunity for choices to be amended, involves a pool-style interdepartmental meeting to allocate as many of the remaining students as possible.

 - Some examples [PDF] of ways to indicate course preference are included on the NST website, as well as a leaflet to guide students through the process.